projectacrn/acrn-hypervisor/doc/introduction/index.rst

 further specify the number of VMs that can be run, their attributes and the resources they have access to, either shared with other VMs or exclusively.

-The predefined scenarios are in the :acrn_file:`misc/vm_configs/scenarios` folder in the source code.
-XML examples for some platforms can also be found under :acrn_file:`misc/vm_configs/xmls/config-xmls`.
+The predefined scenarios are in the :acrn_file:`misc/config_tools/data` folder in the source code.

-The :ref:`acrn_configuration_tool` tutorial explains how to use the ACRN Configuration tool to create your own scenario or modify an existing one.
+The :ref:`acrn_configuration_tool` tutorial explains how to use the ACRN configuration toolset to create your own scenario or modify an existing one.

 Industrial Workload Consolidation
 =================================